 While this year’s holiday season will likely signal a much-welcomed return to normalcy for consumers, there’s still a lot of unpredictability for businesses and marketers.
 An uncertain economy, rising CPM costs, and increasing brand competition will require unique strategies and tactics to connect with and spur consumers into action as winter quickly approaches.

-Having an effective holiday strategy is non-negotiable, and savvy marketers know that a diversified strategy will be critical to achieving their goals.
+Having an effective holiday strategy is non-negotiable.
+Savvy marketers know that a diversified strategy will be critical to achieving their goals.
 And one of the best methods of marketing channel diversification for the upcoming holiday season is Programmatic Direct Mail (PDM).

-Despite a challenging and competitive economic environment, this holiday season presents an array of opportunities for marketers to hit their targets.
+Despite a challenging and competitive economic environment, this holiday season presents many opportunities for marketers to hit their targets.
 Here are three tips on how to leverage PDM for maximum marketing impact this holiday season.

 Tip 1: Plan for and Embrace the Chaos

-This year’s holiday season will be one of the busiest to date, with a significant amount of pent-up consumer demand from the pandemic.
+This year’s holiday season will be one of the busiest ever, with lots of pent-up consumer demand from the pandemic.
 Marketers should expect a surge in traffic and engagement from digital channels.
 Agility will be paramount.
 You should mentally prepare to shift budgets towards the best-performing channels.

 Don’t wait until game day to see if your playbook works.
 Start now by testing new strategies, offers, and channels.
 Carry any results, analysis, and learnings into your holiday marketing to optimize performance.
 Test different audience segments with both digital and PDM in your marketing mix to fine-tune things over the next few months.